A Battle against the Odds

 We are at an inflection point in the power sector, like where the steel sector was two years ago.
 The excess capacity of 25,000 MW to 30,000 MW in the system will be over in the next two years and then we will have a shortfall for the next two to three years

-Prashant Jain, MD & CEO, JSW Energy
+Prashant Jain, Joint Managing Director & CEO, JSW Energy Limited

 The company wants to grab a lion’s share of an expected 160 MTPA steel shortfall in India in the next 10-12 years with demand expected to outstrip supply because of rapid infrastructure development.
 The National Steel Policy document of 2017 forecasts steel demand will touch 300 million tonnes a year by FY31 while the current capacity of the steel industry is 140 million tonnes a year.